Qigong – Body, Mind & Breath

-Classes begin with a variety of movement, body awareness and breathing exercises.
+Classes begin with a variety of movement, body awareness and breathing exercises, as well as some simple Tai Chi and Qigong movements.
 These help release tension, improve mobility and increase our overall sense of the body & breath in stillness and movement.
 Unifying the mind, body and breath is the essence of Qigong and Tai Chi.

 Tai Chi Forms & Sequences

 Forms are the flowing movement sequences which most people associate with Tai Chi.
-Students will learn the ’37 Form’, a simplified Yang Style Tai Chi Form (created by Cheng Man-ch’ing and refined by Huang Sheng Shyan).
-We also explore tai chi / qigong walking exercises that further develop our Tai Chi form practice.
+Students will learn the ’37 Form’, a simplified Yang Style Tai Chi Form (created by Cheng Man-ch’ing, refined by Huang Sheng Shyan).
+We also explore tai chi / qigong walking and single movement form exercises that further develop our Tai Chi form practice.

 Partner practice is non-competitive and enhances the understanding of Tai Chi principles.
 These practices cultivate numerous qualities including sensitivity, stability, fluidity, connection and co-ordination.
 Tai Chi & Qigong partner work is fascinating and enjoyable, and approached with a spirit of co-operation and mutual learning.